Who should have a Cervical Screen Test?

 What if I have symptoms?

-Why is screening every five years?
+Why should I screen every five years?

 Research has shown that five years is a safe interval between screening tests.
 The CST looks for the human papillomavirus (HPV) that can cause cell changes in the cervix.